AWARD WINNING BUFFALO CHICKEN POTATO CASSEROLE — Cheesy diced potatoes combine with hot and spicy chicken in this heartwarming casserole.

 I even won a funeral potatoes recipe contest with this recipe.
 True story!

 And did I mention, this casserole is super easy to make?
 Simple and delicious.
 What more could you ask for in your comfort food?
-This cheesy Buffalo chicken is a real winner–literally!
+This cheesy Buffalo chicken potato casserole is a real winner–literally!

 Be sure to save this Buffalo Chicken Potato Casserole recipe to your favorite Pinterest board for later.